webqit/quantum-js/README.md

 </details>
 -->

-Now, this comes as a radically different thinking that occupies its own category in the reactivity spectrum!
+This comes as a radically different thinking that occupies its own category in the reactivity spectrum!
 (You can learn more in the [Relationship with Other Concepts](#relationship-with-other-concepts) section.)

 <!--
 ## Update Model